bringg/aws_audit_exporter/README.md

 Collects various AWS statistics, exports them as prometheus metrics, and saves them in RDBMS.

 Run help or check main.go for program parameters
-Debug messages are enabled by default
+Debug messages are disabled by default

 Currently the following metrics are exported: